dfinke/config-ps/README.md

 -
 [Adam Ralph's config-r](https://github.com/adamralph/config-r)

 Here the console app is TestConfigPS.exe.
-So, create a PowerShell file along side it name TestConfigPS.exe.ps1.
+Create a PowerShell file along side it named TestConfigPS.exe.ps1.
 Reference ConfigPS.dll and your off to the races.

 The Config
 -